pateldd1/TravelSmart/README.md

   * Visitors may only post reviews on homes that they visit

 ## User Authentication
 On the back-end, an encrypted, hashed password is stored in the database (passwords are never saved to the database).
-On log-in, the provided password is rehashed and compared to the encrypted password in order to verify the log-in.
+On log-in, the provided password is rehashed using BCrypt and compared to the encrypted password in order to verify the log-in.
 A session token is used to achieve this, making sure the user is logged in when navigating the website.
 SecureRandom gem was used for this.
+Bootstrapping the current user is used to keep the user logged in on refresh of the page.

 ## Home Show Page
 All homes are stored in the database, which contains columns for:
   * the home `id`
-  * the Geographic location (`lat` and `lng`)
+  * the Geographic location (`lat` and `long`)
-  * `price` per night
   * `title` of the home
   * `description` of the home
+  * `price` per night
   * the `address` of home
   * an `image_url` referencing it's picture hosted in AWS, packaged using paperclip
   * the number of `bathrooms`
   * the number of `bedrooms`
   * the number of `beds`
-  * the `room_type` that the host is servicing (Shared Room, Entire House, Entire Room, etc.)
+  * the `roomtype` that the host is servicing (Shared Room, Entire House, Private Room)

-  ----The Following is not stored in the database but is randomly generated----
+  ----The Following is not stored in the database but is randomly generated on home show----
   * a boolean that determines if the host provides the `internet` amenity
   * a boolean that determines if the host provides the `family`-friendly amenity
   * a boolean that determines if the host provides the free-`parking` amenity